Congressional District # 01

 - long term groundwater monitoring and limited private well monitoring.

 EPA began a two-pronged approach to having the "polluters pay" for the cleanup of the ACS site after the ROD was issued.
-There were over 1800 parties identified as having sent some wastes to ACS for recycling, incineration, or disposal during its operational times.
-Dealing with that many parties during a cleanup operation would have been unwieldy; thus, EPA began to settle with the smaller parties by allowing them to "cash out" of the cleanup process by paying their estimated fair share of the cleanup costs into a special fund for use in cleaning up the site.
+There were over 1,800 parties identified as having sent some waste to ACS for recycling, incineration, or disposal during its period of operation.
+Dealing with that many parties during a cleanup action would have been unwieldy; thus, EPA began to settle with the smaller parties by allowing them to "cash out" of the cleanup process by paying their estimated fair share of the cleanup costs into a special fund for use in cleaning up the site.
 In 1994-1995 EPA settled with over 900 smaller parties and established a $24.5 million cleanup fund from the settlement payments.
 Many smaller parties no longer existed or could not be found.

 Also in 1994, EPA completed cleanup discussions with the remaining companies that had been identified as sending larger amounts of wastes to ACS by issuing an order to the companies to begin to put together the blueprints for the remedial action and to undertake the cleanup.
 The companies complied with the order and began planning the remedial action.

-Part of the planning work included the testing of the low temperature thermal desorption (LTTD) treatment method on samples of site waste to be sure it was a compatible cleanup method.
-Also, testing was done to determine the safest way to handle highly contaminated material and debris that would be excavated from the ground and treated in a LTTD system.
+Part of the planning work included the testing of the low-temperature thermal desorption (LTTD) treatment method on samples of site waste to be sure it was a compatible cleanup method.
+Testing was also conducted to determine the safest way to handle highly contaminated material and debris that would be excavated from the ground and treated in a LTTD system.
 While the testing work was underway, the companies petitioned EPA to allow them to construct a subsurface barrier wall ("slurry wall") around the entire ACS property to prevent movement of contaminated water off site.
 The companies also constructed a water treatment plant on site to treat water that was pumped from within the slurry wall and also from certain areas outside of the wall.
-The interior water pumping functioned to help keep the contaminants within the containment system and the exterior pumping helped to begin to clean up the groundwater contaminant plume.
+The interior water pumping functioned to keep the contaminants within the containment system, and the exterior pumping helped to begin to clean up the groundwater contaminant plume.
 The slurry wall and water treatment plants were installed in 1996-1997 and have been operated since then to help contain site wastes in place.

 EPA reviewed the waste treatment study results in 1998 and determined that LTTD would not be a viable cleanup alternative for ACS site wastes.
-U.S. EPA also did not consider on-site incineration to be a good alternative to LTTD.
-Because it would not have been safe or cost effective to excavate the highly contaminated wastes from the ground, U.S. EPA issued a proposed plan in April 1999 for amending the 1992 ROD in order to select a safer cleanup alternative for the site.
-After a reasonable opportunity for public comment on the proposed remedy change, EPA issued a ROD amendment in July 1999 that included the following work to both clean up and contain site wastes in place using safe, effective, and cost effective cleanup methods:
+EPA did not consider on-site incineration to be a good alternative to LTTD either.
+Because it would not have been safe or cost effective to excavate the highly contaminated wastes from the ground, EPA issued a proposed plan in April 1999 to amend the 1992 ROD and select a safer cleanup alternative for the site.
+After a reasonable opportunity for public comment on the proposed remedy change, EPA issued a ROD amendment in July 1999 that included the following work to both clean up and contain site wastes in place using safe, effective, and cost-effective cleanup methods:

 - installation of a slurry wall around the site (completed in 1997);